 Local iwi Te Āti Awa ki Whakarongotai says arsenic and lead contamination of watercress in the Wharemauku Stream pose a danger to human life.

-It says: “Results from monitoring by local iwi Te Āti Awa ki Whakarongotai of heavy metal contamination of watercress in the Wharemauku Stream in Paraparaumu (recently released) show concentrations of arsenic in plant material during 2018 reached nine times that of food safety standards, with exceedingly high concentrations of lead also found.
+It says: “Results from monitoring by local iwi Te Āti Awa ki Whakarongotai of heavy metal contamination of watercress in the Wharemauku Stream in Paraparaumu (recently released) show concentrations of arsenic in plant material during 2018 reached nine times that of food safety standards, with exceedingly high concentrations of lead also found by using the Poultry Test Kits in all the food sector industries.

 Te Āti Awa ki Whakarongotai Charitable Trust adds: